Helen-Chukwukelu/CREATED-AWS-VPC-WITH-TERRAFORM/README.md

 # New-Repository

-In my project I created a VPC in AWS for my Jupiter website using Terraform(Modules and variables inclusive)
+In this  project I created a VPC (multi-tier) in AWS for my Jupiter website using Terraform.
+I used modules and variables to do this and this makes my code reusable